 4. Mistaking emotions for convictions

 Human emotions are instinctive, often biological, responses to our interpretations of events.
-They are intense but fleeting and if we let them guide our behaviour, sometimes we end up with regrets.
-The same principle applies to interpreting what your partner is saying when he/she is emotionally charged.
+They are intense but fleeting and if we let them guide our behavior, sometimes we end up with the regret of saying hurtful things.
+The same principle applies to interpreting what your partner is saying when they are emotionally charged.

-One of the common mistakes we make in communication is to assume that his/her emotional verbalisations are his/her permanent attitudes and beliefs.
-To counter an explosive response from yourself, ask our partner, “Is this what you’re FEELING right now, or is this what you normally believe?”
+In couple communications, one of the common mistakes we make in communication is to assume that his/her emotional verbalizations are his/her permanent attitudes and beliefs.
+To counter an explosive response from yourself, ask your partner, “Is this what you’re FEELING right now, or is this what you normally believe?”

 5. Letting others speak for you

-While there are a lot of nuances in the delicate balance of communication between a couple, if you can just keep these five pointers in mind, you can establish an unshakeable bridge between you and your partner!
+While there are a lot of nuances in the delicate balance of how to improve communication in a marriage, if you can just keep these five pointers in mind, you can establish an unshakeable bridge between you and your partner!
 Happy communicating!